Milk Wars: Production

 According to Young Animal curator Gerard Way, the idea for a crossover between the main DC Comics line and Young Animal was proposed to him by DC.
 Way approved of the idea, saying he saw it as "a fun challenge, a way to reach mainstream readers, and hopefully a way to infect them with [Young Animal's] weirdness".
 Way, who considers Young Animal "a big experiment", was interested in reinventing DC's icons in ways that were fun.
 The inspiration for the series was how milk's wholesomeness could sometimes be a bad thing.

 The creative teams for each issue were balanced between some individuals known for their work in Young Animal, and others known for their work in DC's main line.
 Each issue also features a backup story about the new character Eternity Girl by Magdalene Visaggio and Sonny Liew.
 Frank Quitely illustrated each issue's cover.
-JLA/Doom Patrol Special's cover references Grant Morrison's All Star Superman, a series that Quitely previously contributed to.
+JLA/Doom Patrol Special's cover references Grant Morrison's series All-Star Superman, which Quitely previously contributed to.